Technology-Notes/Distributed-Systems-Complete/Round2/Deploying a Node Application with DynamoDB to Elastic Beanstalk.md

 - Open .ebextensions/options.config and change the values of the following settings:
 > - NewSignupEmail – Your email address.
 > - STARTUP_SIGNUP_TABLE – nodejs-tutorial

+# Summary
+- From this lab, we can known how to use Elastic Beanstalk.
+It's a easy-deploy service that don't need to be configured.
+We only need to upload the source code.